Rehab Centers North Platte, NE

 Region Ii Human Services - 57.2 miles from North Platte, NE

-Region Ii Human Services is a residential rehabilitation center in Lexington, NE that is situated in the 68850 zip code.
-Region Ii Human Services provides inpatient treatment for dual diagnosis and residential treatment for substance use.
-It also Accepts private health insurance.
+Region Ii Human Services is a residential rehab center in Lexington, Nebraska that is located in the 68850 zip code.
+Region Ii Human Services offers residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.
+It also Accepts Medicaid.

 Address: 307 East 5th Street, Lexington, NE 68850 in Dawson County